This is a web page.

 </html>

-Add real data with five more lines
+Add live data with a dozen lines

-add-data.js · Added to the Same Page
+quakes.js · Added to the Same Page

-const FeatureLayer = await $arcgis.import(
+const GeoJSONLayer = await $arcgis.import(

-url: "https://services.arcgis.com/pGfbNJoYypmNq86F/arcgis/rest/services/Master_ARC_Geography_2022/FeatureServer/3",
+url: "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson",

 Make it answer questions

-Click a chapter to see its card.
+Click an earthquake to see its card.

 So why do we all build dashboards?